Last updated: 12th February 2025

 The National Classification process involves an athlete undergoing an athlete classification assessment.

-The assessment is performed by British Fencing Classifiers and has two parts, a physical assessment and observation in competition.
-An athlete without any classification, must be classified prior to competing in any competition where a sports class is requested.
+The assessment is performed by British Fencing Classifiers and has two parts: a physical assessment and observation in competition.
+An athlete without any classification must be classified prior to competing in any competition where a sports class is requested.

 Classification assessments may be undertaken the day prior to a British Fencing domestic competition or at other publicised events.
-Dates will be listed below when confirmed.

-For Detailed information on the Classification rules and Assessment, please read the GBR Para Fencing classification Rules*.
+For detailed information on the Classification rules and assessment, please read the GBR Para Fencing classification Rules*.